Thursday, March 2, 2023

 With early spring migration underway will be looking out for migrant wildfowl, grebes, loons, gulls, and passerines.
 As usual, the weather will dictate our focus with onshore northwest winds ideal for spring sea watches, while offshore easterly winds promise a good selection of passerine migrants.
 Join us for a Sea Watch at 7:30 AM or arrive later at 8:30 AM for a circuit of the lagoon.

 DIRECTIONS: Head south on Hwy 101 and take the last Sausalito exit just before the Golden Gate Bridge.
 At the exit stop sign, turn right and go under the freeway, then follow the road down to the left.
 Within

-300 feet turn left at the sign to the Marin Headlands (This is the only available left turn before you begin the descent into Sausalito).
-You should see the tunnel with the five-minute light.
-Proceed through the tunnel on Bunker Rd to the Rodeo Lagoon Parking Lot at the end.
-Meet by the bridge over the channel to the beach.
+300 feet turn left at the sign to the Marin Headlands; this is the only available left turn before you begin the descent into Sausalito.
+You should see the tunnel with the five-minute signal light.
+Proceed through the tunnel on Bunker Road to the Rodeo Lagoon Parking Lot at the end and meet by the bridge over the channel to the beach.